-You may not see as many branches removed and you may wonder if you got enough pruning done for what you paid.
+You may not see as many branches removed and wonder if you got enough pruning done.
 You can rest assured that the value of tree trimming doesn’t lie in bulk removal of branches.
-Rather, value comes from the specific size and type of branches being removed, such as deadwood or branches under a certain diameter, and the branches being removed with proper cuts.
+Rather, value comes from the specific size and type of branches being removed.
+For example, the removal of deadwood or branches under a certain diameter, and removal of branches done with proper cuts.

 Improper Pruning Can Cost A Lot In The Long Run

 Improper pruning leads to insect infestations, decay, diseases, and sometimes the death of your tree.
 Damages from improper pruning can cost hundreds to thousands of dollars to mitigate.
 And if your tree does die from improper pruning, you may have to spend even more to have the tree removed, stump ground, and replaced.
-Either way, the money you save going with unprofessional companies that don’t abide by proper tree pruning techniques is nothing compared to the expenses you will incur fixing the damages.
+Either way, the money you save going with unprofessional tree service companies that don’t follow proper tree pruning techniques is nothing compared to what you will spend fixing their damages.

 Here at RTEC, we make sure to abide by proper tree pruning techniques set forth by the Tree Care Industry Association, International Society of Arboriculture, and American National Standards Institute.
 Our tree trimming services maximize the health and safety of your tree.